sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * Techniques for Imputing Missing Values
   1. Continuous Data: Median Imputation
   2. Categorical Data: Mode Imputation
-  3. KNN Imputation (better than Median and Mode imputation)
+  3. KNN Imputation (why better than Median and Mode imputation)

 ### 05 Feature Engineering
 * Tweaking the features, to increase the efficiency of the Model